 - lignin peroxidase

-The following ingredients are popular in OTC treatments and have shown potential to lighten skin, but may cause allergic reaction in some:
+The following ingredients are popular in OTC treatments and have

 - kojic acid